Adam-Moujar/UltraLearning/notes.md

 Similarly, even with solid blocks of study, interleaving different skills to practice seems to be more effective than learning one skill at once.

-The book suggests, 50mins to an hour learning blocks for atsks, with several minutes as a break before moving on to the next task.
+The book suggests, 50mins to an hour learning blocks for tasks, with several minutes as a break before moving on to the next task.
 Again, this is quite a subjective decision, since it's a question of what time you have open to study.
 It will be something that is quite personalised for each different ultralearning project and not something that can be given a hard rule to follow.